Savings Update – March 2021

 Total1,84,000

-Since I am anyway looking to rent the apartment, everyone around me was of opinion to not go for the renovation work.
-I was a bit conflicted though, since some of the work I wanted to get done was making structural changes and once the society is registered it would have been difficult to make those changes.
-So even though, I was a bit tight on cash since I no longer have large cash position, I went ahead with the renovations.
-This is also a property I’ve purchased where I could live in future if I don’t have to move to the other city.
-Thinking of future, it seemed like a good investment.
+Since I am anyway looking to rent the apartment, everyone around me was of the opinion to not go for the renovation work.
+I was a bit conflicted, though, as some of the work I wanted to get done involved making structural changes.
+Once the society is registered, it would have been quite challenging to make those alterations.
+On one hand, I understood the arguments for postponing the renovations, especially given the financial strain I was experiencing.
+After all, I no longer have a large cash position, which makes it crucial to manage my spending wisely.

-I, of course, had to pull funds from my smallish emergency fund for the renovation.
-From next month, I’ll have to make sure to refuel this emergency fund.
+I had to take some money from my small emergency fund for the renovation.
+Starting next month, I need to make sure to refill this emergency fund.

 Stock Market Series